 Seymour Salmonid Society is a non-profit organization that operates the Seymour River Fish Hatchery and Education Centre.
 We enhance salmon populations and encourage proper management of fisheries in the Seymour River.
 Our mission is to educate the public about the value of the Seymour River and the salmonids it supports as a resource for everyone living in British Columbia.

-SALMON COLLECTION & RADIO TAGGING PROJECT UPDATE
+SALMON COLLECTION & TAGGING PROJECT

 On December 7, 2014, a rock fall estimated at 50,000 cubic meters, impacted the Seymour River, at a location at the upstream end of the lower canyon.
-The debris field from this slide raised the water level in the river some 10 meters creating a partial or full block to upstream migrating salmon.
-The upper Seymour River, above the rock fall, contains the large majority of the productive salmon habitat in the watershed, and therefore there are justified concerns about the health of the Seymour River salmon run in coming years, if migration past the rock fall is not successful.
-Vehicle access in close proximity to the river bank near the capture site is necessary, given that all trap materials and captured salmon must be moved by hand from and to transport vehicles.
-Aside from daily inspection of the river traps, captured salmon will be moved by field crews to the transport tanks daily depending on capture success in the river trap.
+The debris field from this slide raised the water level in the river some 10 meters creating

+All 2015 in-river work is done with hand labour and does not require heavy machinery access this season.
+Vehicle access in close proximity to the river bank near the capture sites may be necessary, given that all trap materials and captured salmon must be moved by hand from and to transport vehicles.
+Captured salmon will be moved by field crews to the transport tanks daily depending on capture success in the river trap.